yoep/AreaControl/README.md

 Redirects the traffic from the side of the road.
 This will make it safer for you to work.

 - Call one backup vehicle which will redirect the traffic
-- Auto places cones for redirecting the traffic (optional)
+- Auto places cones and signs for redirecting the traffic (optional)

 ### Traffic Break
 Busy streets (such as highways) will be slowed down by one or more backup unit(s) which will drive from a distance behind the player to the player.